Virtual-Finland-Development/users-api/README.md

     ./Tools/Scripts/startApiInDocker.sh
 ```

+The API should be available at the following address:
+https//localhost:5001/

 Notice: If you are running a Linux or MacOS operating system you might need to provide execution rights to the file, sample command:
 ```
     chmod 755 ./Tools/Scripts/startApiInDocker.sh